unfooled/Insta-tiktok-discord-name-checker-and-random-generator/README.md

 ---

 ## Features
-* Username availability checking using current API logic.
+- Username availability checking using current API logic.
-* Random name generator with support for custom prefixes.
+- Random name generator with support for custom prefixes, suffixes, and patterns.
-* Webhook support to send available names to Discord.
+- Webhook support to send available names to Discord.
-* Auto-claiming system using browser emulation.
+- Auto-claiming system using browser emulation.

 ---